Exercise Snacks

 Where the AI Earns Its Keep

-HERMES scrapes thousands of fitness papers a week, so the moment a relevant paper lands the snack protocol updates without anyone opening a PDF.
-The voice-note check-in catches the cortisol-tell on a bad-sleep night and pulls intensity before something stupid gets done.
-The in-app meal log handles the protein-per-meal target in one tap — even when "lunch" is six bites between a teacher email and a contract redline.
+The voice-note check-in catches the cortisol tell in a tired voice on a bad-sleep night and pulls intensity before you do something stupid with a kettlebell at 05:30.
+The in-app meal log plus barcode scan handles the protein-per-meal target in one tap, even when "lunch" is six bites between a service call and a callback.

-The research says exercise snacks work.
-The missing piece was a system smart enough to program them around a life that changes hour by hour.
-That is what we built at Legacy In Motion.
+The research said the snack works.
+The missing piece was a system smart enough to program it around a day that changes hour by hour.

 ---